You are $75 away from free shipping

 Shading brush: Shading brushes are perfect for picking up pigmented products and applying shadow to larger areas.

 Blending brush: Harsh lines and edges are a no-no for a seamless eyeshadow look.
 Buff them away with a soft, tapered brush.

 Pencil brush: The small head of a pencil brush is just right for placing shadow in super-specific spots.

-Step 3: Darken the outer and inner corners.
-Working clockwise, pick up the next color in the palette on your pencil brush.
-Add the darker shade to the outer and inner corners of your lids, creating two “V” shapes.
+Coat your pencil brush in the next color in your palette—a darker shade.
+Use the brush to place that color on the outer and inner corners of your lids, creating two “V” shapes.
 Don’t worry if it looks a little messy—we’ll get to blending soon!